 This is, of course, another subjective factor, but I do like how the Nerf Ultra blasters are designed with their recognizable color scheme.

 The Nerf Ultra Pharaoh is no different.
 It has the typical Ultra gold, orange and white colors that work nicely together.
 But I do know that some might consider that color scheme a bit over-the-top.

 What I particularly like about the Pharaoh is the ergonomics and the overall handling of the blaster.
 As I mentioned above, the Pharaoh is able to create that typical sniper rifle feel, and the priming and firing mechanism is a very smooth affair.

-The Pharaoh also sits well in the arms and shoulder, although it must be said that due to its rather large size, this blaster is not the best choice for smaller children.
+The Pharaoh also sits nicely in the arms and shoulder, although it must be said that due to its relatively large size, this blaster is not the best choice for small children.